 The Pleasant Ridge Bed & Breakfast is a special place and just a stone’s throw away from friendly La Conner, Washington.
-Truly delightful in every way The Pleasant Ridge Bed & Breakfast is locally owned and “quaint” in the truest definition of the word.
+Truly delightful in every way, Pleasant Ridge Bed & Breakfast is locally owned and “quaint” in the truest definition of the word.
 Those in search of a unique bed-and-breakfast with all the genuine comforts of home need look no further.
 The Pleasant Ridge Bed & Breakfast boasts an extensive library and a variety of cozy nooks where rest, relaxation as well as peace and quiet are the order of the day.

 A Sense of Beauty

 On top of the beauty on the inside, virtually every day of the year, the grounds of The Pleasant Ridge Bed & Breakfast portray a sense of beauty, wonderment, joy, and peace.
 The fertile Skagit Valley is known for its many small locally owned farms where conventional and organic produce is widely grown and harvested year-round.
 The Pleasant Ridge Bed & Breakfast serves farm fresh eggs!
 Those visiting this delightful bed-and-breakfast can enjoy water activities, hiking, and access to local wineries and breweries.